brikis98/ping-play/README.md

    the data is available, giving you a `Future[Html]`.
 2. Each `Future[Html]`, plus the DOM id of where in the DOM it should be inserted, is wrapped in an `HtmlPagelet` object.
-3. The `HtmlPagelet` objects are composed into a `BigPipe` object, and in this case, you're selecting the `ClientSide` rendering option.
+3. The `HtmlPagelet` objects are composed into a `BigPipe` object, and told to use client-side rendering.
 4. This `BigPipe` instance and all the `HtmlPagelet` objects are passed to the streaming template for rendering.

 When you load this page, you will see the outline of the page almost immediately, and each piece of the page will